 With focusin the care of cattle, roughly 80% of services are focused on cow/calf andfeedlot operations, including processing facilities.
 A large part of servicesinvolves dispensation of medication and antibiotics, and comprises 1/4 to 1/3of income.
 The vets also assist with swine operations, equine facilities andsmall animal concerns.

 Six feedyard technicians, helping with the examination and treatment of animals, assistthe vets.
 Each location has an office manager to handle daily operations andrun the facilities, including A/R, A/P and payroll.
 Facilities include corrals to hold animalsdropped off for longer-term care.

 Agrowth opportunity exists in increasing small animal care, which currently onlycomprises about 8% of income.
-Even without that increase, a 10% down payment of$137,000 would yield a first year’s profit of $161,448 after debt payments.
+Even without that increase, a 10% down payment of $140,000 would yield a first-year profit of $156,497after debts.

 Years in Business: 14+

 Service Breakdown: 40%cow/calf, 40% processing, 8% small animal, 7% swine, 5% equine

 Services: Dispensarycomprises nearly 1/3 of income; very little emergency work performed, exceptfor assistance during calving season

 Clients:Feedyards, processing, small ranches/farms; top client has spent 500K over the last6 years (25,000 head operation)

 Employees: 3owner vets (all will stay on), 2 non-owner vets, 2 office managers (1 at eachlocation), 6 feed yard technicians to assist the vets